Niko99thebg/public_clashfarmer_resourcemonitor/README.md

 2. Extract the folder.

-3. Run `ClashFarmer Resource Monitor.exe`
+3. Run `ClashFarmer Resource Monitor.exe` without removing it from the folder.

 ---